Months of QA, completed in hours with OwlityAI.

 What is functional testing, and where traditional automation falls short

-It checks whether an app behaves the way it’s supposed to: validates business logic, user interactions, forms, workflows — anything the user can touch or trigger.
+AI functional testing checks whether an app behaves the way it’s supposed to: validating business logic, user interactions, forms, and workflows.
 The tester puts every single feature in real conditions and checks if it actually works.

 This type of testing is more about confirming that if a user adds a product to a cart, hits “check out,” and enters payment details, they get an order confirmation every time.